Petasin

 Petasin is a natural chemical compound found in plants of the genus Petasites.
 Chemically, it is classified as a sesquiterpene and is the ester of petasol and angelic acid.

-Petasin is believed to be responsible, at least in part, for the anti-inflammatory effects of Common Butterbur (Petasites hybridus) extracts.
+Petasin is believed to be responsible, at least in part, for the anti-inflammatory effects of common butterbur (Petasites hybridus) extracts.

-Recent study has proven that Petasin can inhibit the tumor growth and metastasis in cancer patients.
+A 2021 study reported that petasin can inhibit tumor growth and metastasis in an animal model of cancer.